githubixx/ansible-role-kubernetes-controller/README.md

   "bind-address": "{{hostvars[inventory_hostname]['ansible_' + k8s_interface].ipv4.address}}"
   "config": "{{k8s_scheduler_conf_dir}}/kube-scheduler.yaml"

-# The port the control plane componentes should connect to etcd cluster
+# The port the control plane components should connect to etcd cluster
 etcd_client_port: "2379"

 # The interface the etcd cluster is listening on
 etcd_interface: "tap0"

-# The etcd certificates needed for the control plane componentes to be able
+# The etcd certificates needed for the control plane components to be able
 # to connect to the etcd cluster.
 etcd_certificates:
   - ca-etcd.pem